 If you want to take a self-guided tour from Bali, you can take a Ferry to Nusa Lembongan, which is connected to Ceningan by bridge, and from there, take a local boat to Nusa Penida or take ferry to Nusa Penida directly.

-During the first day of the tour, you will snorkel in three different areas of the island, with the possibility of seeing manta rays, turtles, and many colorful fish.
-After lunch, there is a tour around the mangroves to visit the most iconic places in Nusa Lembongan: Panorama Point, Devil’s Tears Cliff, and Dream Beach.
+During the tour, you will snorkel in three different areas of the island, with the possibility of seeing manta rays, turtles, and many colorful fishes.
+After lunch, you will embark on a kayak tour around the mangroves.

 Tours from Bali to the Gili Islands